 - Application for private hire vehicle executive status

 - EBC Level 1 strategic flood risk assessment

 We plan to make sure that all PDFs published on or after 23 September 2020 will meet accessibility standards.
 See ‘what we’re doing to improve accessibility’ below.

 Due to time and resources, it is not always possible to fix all PDFs before they are published.
 When this is the case we assess the cost and resources required to fix them, and in some cases, we find they meet the criteria for disproportionate burden at that time.
-These documents are reviewed again at a later date, usually 3-6 months after publication and fixed where possible.
 The following documents were considered to be a disproportionate burden to fix at the time of publication, but will be reviewed again: